Objectives of the service

 The snow is the basis of hydropower production, and critical for flood events, and other aspects of daily residents’ life and economy.

 Since the most relevant parameter, the water stored in the snow cover, known as the Snow Water Equivalent (SWE), is only measurable by costly automatic stations or manual field campaigns, the information for remote areas – not densely populated or equipped with traffic infrastructure - is mostly missing.

-SnowSense will design, develop and demonstrate a pre-operational service for the area of the island of Newfoundland / Canada.
-By using a novel, GNSS based in-situ snow monitoring system, in combination of existing technologies (EO and water balance modelling), the gaps of knowledge of the SWE in remote or mountainous areas will be filled.
-The team will work out a cost efficient and autonomous operating system to provide the relevant information for the users.
+SnowSense designed, developed and demonstrated a pre-operational service for the area of the island of Newfoundland / Canada.
+By using a novel, GNSS based in-situ snow monitoring system, in combination of existing technologies (EO and water balance modelling), the gaps of knowledge of the SWE in remote or mountainous areas could be filled.

 SnowSense is targeting operational hydrological users in areas where snow has significant impact on the run-off generation:

 - Commercial users, in charge for Renewable Energy Production by managing hydro power plants